-NEO 2020 Payout Target 2020 Performance Metrics 2020 Incentive Award Payment Anders N. Johnson \$800,000 (100% of base salary) Combination of financial performance of the Corporation overall and financial and operational performance of our ESS business segment, including adjusted EBITDA, revenue, expansion of EchoStar's S-band services in Europe, satellite operations and satellite utilization as well as factors regarding ESS activities, management effectiveness and individual executive performance. \$539,200 Pradman P. Kaul \$880,000 (100% of base salary) Combination of financial performance of the Corporation overall and financial and operational performance of our Hughes business segment, including adjusted EBITDA, revenue, consumer subscriber performance and expansion and initiation of various satellite services as well as factors regarding Hughes activities, management effectiveness and individual executive performance. \$681,120 Dean A. Manson \$600,000 (100% of base salary) Combination of financial and operational performance of the Corporation overall and our Hughes and ESS business segments as well as factors regarding management effectiveness and individual executive performance. \$464,400 David J. Rayner \$660,000 (100% of base salary) Combination of financial and operational performance of the Corporation overall and our Hughes and ESS business segments as well as factors regarding management effectiveness and individual executive performance. \$444,840
+NEO 2021 Payout Target 2021 Performance Metrics 2021 Incentive Award Payment Anders N. Johnson \$800,000 (100% of base salary) Combination of financial and operational performance metrics of the Corporation as well as factors regarding management effectiveness and individual executive performance. \$635,200 Pradman P. Kaul \$880,000 (100% of base salary) Combination of financial and operational performance metrics of the Corporation as well as factors regarding management effectiveness and individual executive performance. \$698,720 Dean A. Manson \$600,000 (100% of base salary) Combination of financial and operational performance metrics of the Corporation as well as factors regarding management effectiveness and individual executive performance. \$476,400 David J. Rayner \$660,000 (100% of base salary) Combination of financial and operational performance metrics of the Corporation as well as factors regarding management effectiveness and individual executive performance. \$524,040